-Synology network attached storage (NAS) devices are great for businesses or a home office setup.
+Synology network attached storage (NAS) devices are great for businesses.
 They enable easy collaboration, speed up restores, make your files accessible 24/7, and give you a level of data protection you probably didn’t have before.
-It’s essentially a private cloud for you or your business, and it likely stores terabytes of data you’d be lost without.
+Essentially, a NAS device acts as a private cloud, offering centralized access and storage for everything from large files to ongoing projects.

 That’s why it’s important to back up your Synology DiskStation to the cloud.
-Your NAS offers a layer of redundancy on-premises if you happen to lose files.
-But, it doesn’t fully protect you from things like a natural disaster, a ransomware attack that infiltrates your backups, or multiple hard drive failures.
-The backups on your NAS give you easy access and fast restores, but they don’t constitute a true backup strategy.
+While NAS offers a layer of redundancy on-premises if you happen to lose files, it doesn’t fully protect you from things like a natural disaster, a ransomware attack that infiltrates your backups, or multiple hard drive failures.
+Cloud backups are important for data redundancy and future data recovery, giving you easy access and fast restores.

 To keep your data truly safe, the 3-2-1 backup strategy is the industry baseline.
-Using a 3-2-1 strategy with your NAS means you keep three copies of your data on two different media (read: devices) with one stored off-site.
+Using a 3-2-1 strategy with your NAS means you keep three copies of your data on two different media (like NAS and cloud storage), with one stored off-site.
 Backing your DiskStation up to the cloud is a great way to achieve that key off-site element.
+This setup protects against various risks, and ensures your data is available for recovery.

 Synology NAS and a 3-2-1 Backup Strategy

-The 3-2-1 backup strategy is simple and time tested.
+The 3-2-1 backup strategy is simple and time-tested.
 If you are using your Synology NAS to connect and back up computers on your network, that’s the first step—you have two local copies of your data on different mediums.
 You’d accomplish this by creating a multi-version local copy.
-You might think, “Great, I’m backed up.
-On to the next.”
-However, your data is still at risk of your NAS failing.
-It’s also co-located with your production data, putting it at risk of disaster or theft.
-To avoid that, you need a third copy off-site.

 - Back up to another Synology NAS: If you recently upgraded to a new device, you could store the third copy of your data on your old DiskStation.
 You get to put the old one to use, and you know it’s compatible.